cobyoram/git_check/README.md

 ANS: There is an undo button that shows up when I make a commit.

 What does HEAD refer to in the context of git?
-ANS: HEAD is a pointer pointing to the most recent commit.
+ANS: HEAD is a pointer pointing to the most recent commit in the current branch.